Red House, New York

-Red House (Seneca: Jóë́’hesta’) is a town in Cattaraugus County, New York, United States.
+Red House (Jóë́’hesta’, literally: "it stops here," i.e., "depot") is a town in Cattaraugus County, New York, United States.
 As of the 2020 census, the town population was 30, making it the least populous town in the state.
 The town is on the south edge of Cattaraugus County, south of the city of Salamanca.

 History

 The area that would become the town was first settled by outsiders after 1827.
 The town of Red House was formed in 1869 from part of the town of Salamanca.
 It was named for its famous landmark, the Red House, a Civil War-era domicile located at the confluence of a small creek (later named Red House Creek) with the Allegheny River.
 The house was remarkable for its strange, dark crimson coloring and was originally constructed as a resting house for those traveling along the river.

 Locals have expressed skepticism about claims that the house was haunted by members of the Frecks family (the Internet rumor claimed a number of the wealthy family's members died in an affair that involved fraternal adultery, exile, suicides, and the mysterious death of the family patriarch) has any historical basis, and a 1965 description of Red House's name origin lists the original owner of the house as being "unknown."
 Of the numerous ghost stories that are reputed in Red House, the Frecks story is not one of them, and the names and locations of the Frecks story do not match the historical record, which states that H. B. Freck never lived in nor near the titular red house, residing in a different part of the town.
 The house was a restaurant and hotel in its last years and, like most others in the town, was demolished in the early 1990s.
 A 1953 column in The Bradford Era made note of a legend that the house was originally owned by a native American at the time logging began in the area; a variant of the story, printed in another newspaper in 1962 and reprinted in 1972, states that only the door of the house was painted red.

 Harvesting trees for lumber and other products was a major early industry; a chemical plant was built in the town to process the felled trees.
 The town's population peaked in the 1890s, the only time the town ever had more than 1,000 residents, and declined near-continuously from that point onward.
 In the mid-20th century, Red House was also an early center of the region's ski country industry, with two ski areas, the state-operated Bova ski resort and jumps (named after the Beauvais family who donated the land for the purpose) that ran from the 1930s until 1980, and the privately operated Big Basin ski area, which operated from 1951 to 1972.